 - Remain open to opportunities to partner with other town agencies.

-- Offer regular tutoring sessions for using library services and other basic technology.
+- Offer regular tutoring sessions on the use of library services and other basic technology.

 - Pomfret residents borrowing at libraries in other towns has increased 25% in the last two years (9794 items in 2016) since the CT State Library discontinued the ILL system and reduced the delivery service.
 Keep informed on status of new statewide ILL system and delivery service and investigate alternatives that may provide more timely and effective service.